-Within a few years of the marriage, the couple were separated.
-Enguerrand left England for the continent and went on to fight in Italy, he renounced all his English titles following Edward III’s death.
+Enguerrand’s service with the King of France saw the couple experience frequent separations.
+Enguerrand left England for the continent and went on to fight in Italy; he renounced all his English titles following Edward III’s death.

-Isabella remained at her father’s court, with her daughters.
+Isabella appears to have returned to England and remained at her father’s court, with her daughters.
 Edward’s will gave to his ‘very dear daughter’ Isabella, an income of 300 marks per year, until her daughters were married.

 Isabella had had a greater control over her own life than most English princesses, before and after her.
 She died, probably in 1379 – although 1382 also has been suggested – and was laid to rest at the Greyfriars Church in Newgate, London.